 When a couple decides to end their marriage, there are different ways to approach the process.
 What works for some individuals may not be the best fit for others.
 Divorce and dissolution are commonly used when referring to ending a legal marriage.
 However, these processes have unique stipulations that differ from one another.

 Law Offices of William L. Geary wants to help you learn about the differences between divorce and dissolution and which may work best for your situation, especially if your spouse is making things difficult.

 Filing For Divorce Immediately

-In order to file for a contested divorce, you must have grounds, or reasons, for the marriage to end.
-Potential grounds for divorce include: 1. either party had a husband or wife living at the time of the marriage from which the divorce is sought; 2. separation of the parties, for over one year without cohabitation, 3. adultery; 4. extreme cruelty; 5. fraudulent contract; 6. gross neglect of duty; 7. habitual drunkenness; and 8. imprisonment of the adverse party in a state or federal correctional institution at the time of the filing of the complaint.
+To file for a contested divorce, you must have grounds, or reasons, for the marriage to end.
+Potential grounds for divorce include 1. either party had a husband or wife living at the time of the marriage from which the divorce is sought; 2. separation of the parties for over one year without cohabitation, 3. adultery; 4. extreme cruelty; 5. fraudulent contract; 6. gross neglect of duty; 7. habitual drunkenness; and 8. imprisonment of the adverse party in a state or federal correctional institution at the time of the filing of the complaint.

 There are also uncontested divorces where grounds have not been denied.

-When deciding to go with divorce immediately, there are several pros to consider.
-An attorney can help get the process started as quickly as possible, asking the court immediately for the granting of temporary orders for important components such as child support and custody.
-Law Offices of William L. Geary can help you with all of this while also gathering important records and information in order to navigate your divorce accurately.
+When deciding to go with divorce immediately, several pros exist.
+A divorce attorney can help start the process as quickly as possible, asking the court to immediately grant temporary orders for essential components such as child support and custody.
+Law Offices of William L. Geary can help you with all of this while also gathering important records and information to navigate your divorce accurately.